 The resulting images often have a soft, ethereal quality, with blurred movement and ghost-like figures.
 Long-exposure photography uses a wide range of subjects, including Light trails, waterfalls, and star trails.
 While long-exposure photography requires patience and careful planning, the results are stunning.
 With a bit of practice, anyone can create breathtaking images that capture the beauty of the world around us.

-Basic Camera settings for long-exposure photography
+What are the best Camera settings for long-exposure photography?

 Taking Long Exposure Photos with a DSLR or Mirrorless Camera